DO NOT rely on the deadline dates listed here. Verify deadlines with individual grants.

 Research at Brown (RAB) grants support student-initiated research projects in the sciences, the humanities, and the fine arts.
 The Program supports student research and travel to present papers at conferences.

-DS Travel and Research Grant
+DS Research and Internship Grant

 Deadlines: Thesis Research - April (TBD); Other Capstone Research - March 31; Other Projects - Rolling

 Award: Up to $2000

 Eligibility: Undergraduate student concentrating in Development Studies in good academic standing, and returning to study at Brown the following fall.

 Jack Ringer Summer in South Asia Fellowship